-Highlight the box beside Text-In and press the Jule button.
-You can select the text-in devices which you want any reports of text input.
+Highlight the box beside Text-In and press the button.
+You can select the text-in devices which you want any report of text input.

-Highlight the box beside Record Channels and press the FII button.
+Highlight the box beside Record Channels and press the FIII button.
 You can select the cameras that you want to search for any reports of event recorded data.
 The DVR will display the events (not the camera channels) that occurred and that also are recorded on the camera channel that you selected.
 If you do not select a camera channel in this field, the DVR will search events that are not associated with cameras.

-You can also toggle On and Off self-diagnostic System Events as part of your search.
+You can also toggle On and Off self-diagnostic events as part of your search.
 The choices are:

 - · Panic Record

-- · Check Recording
+- Check Recording

 - Check Alarm-In

-- · Disk Almost Full
+- Disk Almost Full

-- Disk Bad
+- · Disk Bad

-- · Disk Temperature
+- Disk Temperature

 - Disk S.M.A.R.T.

-- Fan Error

-- · Disk Config Change